-14.3.
-Jury Duty: Management recognizes that employees have a civic duty to serve as jurors when called.
+14.3 Jury Duty: Management recognizes that employees have a civic duty to serve as jurors when called.
 To this end, employees will receive their regular straight time rate of pay when serving on a jury on scheduled work days.

-In order to receive full pay during jury service, employees will be required to present the certification of service provided by the Court to the Personnel Clerk by noon on Monday following each week of service.
+In order to receive full pay during jury service, employees will be required to present the certification of service provided by the Court to the Personnel Clerk or the office staff designated to do this job on any specific day by noon on Monday following each week of service.
 If this is not possible because of the juror's schedule, notification to the Personnel Clerk by telephone will suffice until the physical certification can be produced.